-“wrong keywords” might be a 8, because you just can’t seem to get or understand what the examiner really wants, and might be losing valuable time to writing irrelevant things. (to rate and explain this one, looking at past exam papers might be helpful)
+“wrong keywords” might be an 8, because you just can’t seem to get or understand what the examiner really wants, and might be losing valuable time writing irrelevant things. (to rate and explain this one, looking at past exam papers might be helpful)

 “too scared to ask” might be a 5, and is fairly self-explanatory.
 You might have a question when a topic is being taught in class, but you might have been too scared to ask or just not in class at that time.

-So now, we both know what our strengths and weaknesses are, and the order on which to start working on the weaknesses.
+So now, we both know what our strengths and weaknesses are, and the order in which to start working on the weaknesses.

 Now, let’s talk about your strengths.

-Your strengths are the things you’re already doing “right” for Chemistry, and should continue doing.
+Your strengths are the things you’re already doing “right” for Chemistry and should continue doing.
 They might be things like “I am good at reading the Chemistry question thoroughly” or “I am good at mole concept calculations.”
-Knowing them is also very helpful, because they tell you that you don’t need to work on them as much, and are a kind of “benchmark” for your weaknesses to be improved up to.
+Knowing them is also very helpful because they tell you that you don’t need to work on them as much, and are a kind of “benchmark” for your weaknesses to be improved.
 (Of course, you can always improve on your strengths as well.)

 Additionally, if a weakness cannot be overcome, a strength can sometimes be used to compensate for that particular weakness.
 For example, in the topic “elements, mixtures and compounds”, you might be good at mixtures and compounds, but not so great at elements.
 However, it’s exam time and you don’t remember much about elements.
 You come into contact with a high value question on that topic.
 You can use your wealth of knowledge about mixtures and compounds to grab all the marks you can that come from those two parts.

-AND because you know that you are weak at elements, you move on to the next question.
+And because you know that you are weak at elements, you move on to the next question.
 If you hadn’t “compensated” for your lack of knowledge by grabbing your marks elsewhere, you would just lose out altogether.
-Also, if you hadn’t known you were weak at elements before the exam, you would then struggle and waste precious time trying to do the question part on elements.
+Also, if you hadn’t known you were weak at elements before the exam, you would then struggle and wasted precious time trying to do the question part on elements.